Danny2two/Python-Software-3dRender/README.md

 # Python-Software-3dRender
-Sofware rendering in python using the arcade library
+Sofware rendering in python using the arcade library to draw the screen

 There are many issues, and this in incompleate
 Please dont try to use this for anything more than fun lol